after one morning of "puppet making" and an afternoon with fever and illness, here's a new entry·

 In 'Vedova in Lumine', we could have the distorted image/reflection of the woman, who may see herself as a normal person having a good time with friends or her loved ones, while the reflection shows that she has 'lost control of her mind' due to the pain.

-In "La Cocina", the idea of the mirror could be used to show the inside thoughts of the characters, which suffered from different issues such as rac
+In "La Cocina", the idea of the mirror could be used to show the inside thoughts of the characters, which suffered from different issues such as racism and 'broken hearts'.

 In 'Más pequeños que el Guggenheim' each character had a psychological mask, which could be shown in a different way using the idea of the mirror.